skellis46/slipbox/artistic research and ecosystems.md

 How are such post hoc declarations different from early premise (not sure how much it stands now) in practice research which was to make a work of art then write about it (my PhD attempted to subvert that)

 is post-hoc different from reflective (or refractive if you want to go there).
 Old story that one -- e.g. Eisner?
 Or who was the education person?
 Schon! (reflective practitioner) I think it is distinct from merely reflecting on the work.

+**Note:** history of the document in practice research is an escape clause to distinguish 'art' from 'artistic research'(Magee, Borgdorff?, Thomson?)
+By enforcing a written component, it neuters

 In 2003, Peter Thomson (now Emeritus Professor of Drama at Exeter University) presented an edited account of conversations on the SCUDD list-serv[^list] debating practice as research.
 The text includes a list of fifteen questions developed by Angela Piccini and PARIP in preparation for PARIP's 2003 conference in Bristol.
 The final question on Piccini's list is: